We have an Illusion of Security, We Don’t have SecurityIsaac Yeffet

 I would recommend you to go with either Bluehost or SiteGround if you have got a personal blog or business website that doesn’t receive much traffic.
 If you need more server power, go with DreamHost or Kinsta Managed WordPress Hosting.

 Other than Kinsta, all of the above-recommended WordPress hosts are officially recommended by WordPress themselves.
 Here’s a quote from their site –

 There are hundreds of thousands of web hosts out there, the vast majority of which meet the WordPress minimum requirements, and choosing one from the crowd can be a chore.
 Just like flowers need the right environment to grow, WordPress works best when it’s in a rich hosting environment.WordPress.org

 More information on hardening WordPress

-Thus I hope that this post helped you learn how to protect your WordPress site from hackers.
+I hope that this post helped you in learning how to protect your WordPress site from hackers.